z-jp/Spring-In-Action-example/README.md

 # Spring-in-Action-example
-The example code of Spring in Action
+The example code in _Spring in Action_
-you can also download offical example at [publisher’s website](www.manning.com/SpringinActionFourthEdition)
+you can also download official example at [publisher’s website](www.manning.com/SpringinActionFourthEdition)